 Receive in-depth updates on the latest in GI and hepatology, endoscopy, and practice management when you attend one or more of the optional Friday courses.
-Four courses are offered: two half-day courses, the GI Pathology and Imaging Course and the What’s New in GI Pharmacology Course; and two full-day courses, the Practice Management Course and the ASGE Endoscopy Course.Register for any two courses and save up to 10%!
+Four courses are offered: two half-day courses, the GI Pathophysiology Course and the What’s New in GI Pharmacology Course; and two full-day courses, the Practice Management Summit and the ASGE Endoscopy Course.Register for any two courses and save up to 10%!

 Course Directors: Brooks D. Cash, MD, FACG, and William D. Chey, MD, FACG